dappforce/subsocial-docs/docs/basics/tokenomics/Token-economics.md

 ## Token utility

 Subsocial tokens have a number of different uses that we outline below.
-The main use for tokens will be using them to perform actions on the network.
+The main use for tokens will be burning them to create energy (NRG) to perform actions on the network.
 Please note that some of these features are still in development.

 - Performing transactions